inspec/inspec/docs/dev/compliance.md

 ### Getting an API token

-After starting Automate, registering and starting a trial license, you will need to setup an API token.
-You will use this with `login`, which is required for most other commands.
+After starting Automate, registering, and starting a trial license, you will need to setup an API token.
+You will use API token with `login`, which is required for most other commands.
+To setup an API token within the Automate UI:

  1. Click the "Settings" tab.
 A new set of menus appears on the left.
  2. Choose "API Tokens" from the left menu.
  3. Create a new API token.
-Name and ID don't really matter.
-After creation, select the new token, click the three dots ("extended menu") and choose "Copy Token".
+Your choice of name and ID don't really matter.
+After creation, select the new token, click the three dots to reveal the extended menu, and choose "Copy Token".

 ## Implementation Notes